Modified/Constitution/README.md

 Constitution aims to… offer a technological solution to a key challenge startups face, namely, lack of software engineering insight… and technophobia?

-In other words, Constitution is a defense system against the MVC/OOP idiocracy plaguing the web technologies ecosystem as of late.
-It joins a growing (counter-)movement — a resistance, avantgarde, awakening — documenting the horrors of this disaster and advocating solutions.

-Purpose: Begin With End in Mind
+Goals: Begin With End in Mind
 -----------------------------------

 1. Time to market: modifiability, release early and often